Sunday, May 28Farming is Life!

-When you search for the meaning of “Texas chicken” on Google, you will be provided with tons of fried chicken from Texas.
+When you search for the meaning of “Texas chicken” on Google, you will be provided tons of fried chicken from Texas.
 If you are a cockfighter living in Manila or any part of Luzon and are looking for a gamefowl to buy, you just used the wrong keyword.

 Texas gamefowl meaning in cockfighting vocabulary